 How does a sale-leaseback transaction work?

-A sale-leaseback transaction for real estate consists of two agreements:
+A sale-leaseback agreement for real estate consists of two agreements:

 - The actual owner of the property offers to sell it to an individual at a fixed price.